scchow/seabotix_alpha/README.md

 - `roslaunch seabotix_alpha_moveit_config demo.launch` - launches the MoveIt!
 Rviz interface to generate plans for the vehicle + arm and execute on a dummy robot.

 - `roslaunch seabotix_alpha_description moveit_demo.launch` + `roslaunch seabotix_alpha_moveit_config moveit_planning_execution.launch` - launches the whole system with controllers compatible with Moveit + the MoveIt!
 Rviz interface to generate plans.
 This will let you generate plans in MoveIt! and execute on the simulated robot in Gazebo.

+Scripts
+---

+- `rosrun seabotix_alpha_description currents.py` - causes currents in the environment based on vehicle pose.
+Modify the parameters in this script to set different current fields.

+- `rosrun seabotix_alpha_description currents_reset.py` - sets the currents back to 0.